 05 Mar Shoulder Extension Mobility Drills

-A few weeks ago I published an article on BENCH PRESS MOBILITY where I outlined several of the key mobility areas to address to allow for proper bench press form.
-One of those areas was shoulder extension mobility, a commonly overlooked component of shoulder mobility that can impact not only the bench press, but also pushups, dips, and muscle ups.
+I previously published an article on BENCH PRESS MOBILITY.
+In this article, I outlined several of the key mobility areas to address to allow for proper bench press form.
+One of those areas was shoulder extension mobility, a commonly overlooked component of shoulder mobility that can impact not only the bench press, but also pushups, dips, and muscle-ups.